 Walls of unit masonry with stucco or stone may be used for privacy, to delineate the Private Areas from the rest of the Building Envelope and as screening for cars and service areas of the Residential Unit.
 They should be a visible extension of the architecture of the Residential Unit and must be located within the Building Envelope.
 The colors of exterior walls must conform to the same color standards as described above.
 They may not be used to delineate Lot lines or to arbitrarily delineate the Building Envelope and/or Construction Envelope.
+Gates shall use materials that complement the color standards and overall architectural theme of the Residential Unit.

-Privacy or screen walls should not exceed six (6) feet in height from the lowest Natural Grade adjacent to the outside wall unless otherwise approved by the ARC.
+Privacy or screen walls and fences should not exceed six (6) feet in height from the lowest Natural Grade adjacent to the outside wall or fence unless otherwise approved by the ARC.

-Fencing outside the building envelope shall be permitted only on lots that abut the Coconino National Forest, provided that fencing on such lots shall be limited to areas along the exterior boundary of the project where fencing exists as of the date of the declaration.
+Fencing outside the building envelope is permitted only on lots that abut the Coconino National Forest, provided that fencing on such lots shall be limited to areas along the exterior boundary of the project where fencing exists as of the date of the declaration.
 All such fencing abutting the Coconino National Forest shall be maintained in its current condition by the applicable lot owner and any repair or replacement of such fencing shall be subject to the review and approval of the ARC.